-Jessica is thrilled to return to Team Challenge Connecticut for her third season as a coach!
+Jessica is thrilled to return to Team Challenge Connecticut for her fourth season as a coach!
 She has been running for over 6 years, and has completed 4 full marathons and over 12 half marathons.
 She joined Team Challenge Connecticut for the inaugural season in winter 2011 and has helped four amazing teams of participants reach their goals in Vegas, Napa and Jamestown.
 She is so excited to be back this season with an amazing group of runners, walkers and mentors.
 Jessica loves encouraging and motivating both new and experienced runners and walkers, and is always amazed at the incredible achievements of all of her team members!
 Jessica is a doctoral student in audiology at UConn, and will be starting her residency in June.
 She lives in East Hartford with her husband and their dogs, who are great running partners!
 Besides running, she enjoys yoga and acrobatics.

 If you're planning on running or walking a summer half-marathon in 2015, the time to start training is NOW!
 The most important thing you'll need to get started is a good pair of training shoes, and the most important feature of a running or walking shoe is how it fits YOUR foot.
 Don't worry what the Olympic Champion wears, and don't think about what color the shoe is; the only things that matter are how the shoes fit on your feet and how they fit your personal biomechanics.
 (Of course if the shoes fit your personal biomechanical needs AND come in Team Challenge orange and blue, well that wouldn't be a bad thing!)